About the World's Best Massage Chair's Curated Massage Chair Brands

 We look everywhere for the best that the massage chair industry has to offer.
 At present, we feature chairs from companies meeting the following criteria:

-- Japanese models that are made by Japanese companies in China but in factories owned and operated by a Japanese company.
+- Japanese models are made by Japanese companies in China but in factories owned and operated by a Japanese company.
 All the Panasonic chairs fit this category.

 - American models designed by American companies and made in the USA.
 Stay tuned as this is coming soon!